Protopsephurus: Description

-Diet
+Ecology

 Protopsephurus is thought to have been piscivorous, feeding on smaller fish.
-One adult specimen of Protopsephurus has been observed with a specimen of Lycoptera, the most common fish in the formation, preserved in its stomach.
+One adult specimen of Protopsephurus has been observed with a specimen of the smaller fish Lycoptera, the most common fish in the formation, preserved in its stomach.
 Piscivory is likely the ancestral ecology of paddlefish, with only the genus Polyodon making the transition to being planktivorous filter feeders.

-Etymology
+Taxonomy

-The name comes from Ancient Greek words "protos" (first) and "psepharos" (cloudy/gloomy one).
-However the name also translates to "first pebble bearer" from the words "psephus" (pebble) and "phorus" (holder), commonly spelled as "psephurus".
-Eduard von Martens, a German zoologist and the first person to describe its then living relative the Chinese Paddlefish, did not provide a definition on the meaning of the binomial name.
+The name comes from Ancient Greek words "protos" (first) and Psephurus, the genus name of the Chinese paddlefish.
+Originally named by Lu in 1994, it was redescribed in detail by Lance Grande and colleagues in 2002.
+Protopsephurus is widely agreed to be the most primitive known paddlefish, and in 1996 was placed into its own subfamily Protopsephurinae.
+Cladogram following Grande et al. 2002: